The Essex Farm Institute (EFI) is a program of the Adirondack Council.

 About

-EFI is a voice and a resource for farms in the Adirondacks of New York State.
+The EFI is a voice and a resource for farms in the Adirondacks of New York State.
 We act as an advocate, representing the policy interests of local farmers and educating our policymakers about the realities of farming in the Adirondacks.
-EFI is also a convener, bringing together diverse partners and their knowledge to encourage actions that: improve farms’ ability to mitigate and adapt to climate change, create links between local food and local population health, and strengthen the economic viability of regional farms for many years to come.
+The EFI is also a convener, bringing together diverse partners and their knowledge to encourage actions that improve farms’ ability to mitigate and adapt to climate change, create links between local food and local population health, and strengthen the economic viability of regional farms for many years to come.

 Micro-Grants for Adirondack Farms